-The Bonds constitute the sixth series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing a waterworks, wastewater and storm drainage system (the "System") within the District.
-Voters in the District have authorized a total of \$92,257,640 principal amount of bonds for the purpose of acquiring or constructing the System to serve the District; \$138,386,460 principal amount of refunding bonds for the System; \$28,227,790 principal amount of bonds for the purpose of acquiring or constructing a road system to serve the District (the "Road System"); \$42,341,685 principal amount of refunding bonds for the Road System; \$5,150,000 principal amount of bonds for firefighting purposes and \$7,725,000 principal amount of refunding bonds for firefighting purposes.
+The Bonds constitute the first series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing a waterworks, wastewater and storm drainage system (the "System") within the District.
+Voters in the District have authorized a total of \$92,240,000 principal amount of bonds for the purpose of acquiring or constructing the System to serve the District; \$138,360,000 principal amount of refunding bonds for the System; \$64,181,000 principal amount of bonds for the purpose of acquiring or constructing a road system to serve the District (the "Road System"); and \$96,271,500 principal amount of refunding bonds for the Road System.

-Following the issuance of the Bonds, \$59,862,640 principal amount of unlimited tax bonds for the System; \$138,386,460 principal amount of refunding bonds for the System; \$24,877,790 principal amount of bonds for the Road System; \$42,341,685 principal amount of refunding bonds for the Road System; \$5,150,000 principal amount of bonds for firefighting purposes; and \$7,725,000 principal amount of refunding bonds for firefighting purposes will remain authorized but unissued.
+Following the issuance of the Bonds, \$84,715,000 principal amount of unlimited tax bonds for the System; \$138,360,000 principal amount of refunding bonds for the System; \$64,181,000 principal amount of bonds for the Road System; \$96,271,500 principal amount of refunding bonds for the Road System will remain authorized but unissued.
 The Bonds, when issued, will constitute legal, valid and binding obligations of the District, payable from the proceeds of a continuing, direct annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property within the District.
 See "THE BONDS - Source of Payment."

 The Bonds are offered by the initial purchaser of the Bonds (the "Initial Purchaser") subject to prior sale, when, as, and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Sanford Kuhl Hagan Kugle Parker Kahn LLP, Houston, Texas, Bond Counsel.
-Delivery of the Bonds is expected on or about May 24, 2023.
+Certain legal matters will be passed upon for the District by Orrick, Herrington & Sutcliffe LLP, Houston, Texas, Disclosure Counsel.
+Delivery of the Bonds is expected on or about May 21, 2025.